smartlook/smartlook-android-sdk/README.md

 # Changelog
 All notable changes to this project will be documented here.

+## [0.9.0.2.5.7-beta] - 2019-05-23
+### Changed
+- New isRecording() method - you can now check if SDK is running or not
+- Improved capture logic and selectors detection
+- Fix of several minor issues

 ## [0.9.0.2.5.3-beta] - 2019-04-11
 ### Changed
 - Possibility to use initPassive method and controll recording via start/pause methods